 This document provides you with interesting background information about the technology that underpins XJTAG.
 You do not need to know any of this however to be able to use the XJTAG development system as XJTAG tests are developed in a high-level programming language that does not require any knowledge of the detailed working of JTAG.

 Advances in silicon design such as increasing device density and, more recently, BGA packaging have reduced the efficacy of traditional testing methods.

 In order to overcome these problems, some of the world’s leading silicon manufacturers combined to form the Joint Test Action Group.
 The findings and recommendations of this group were used as the basis for the Institute of Electrical and Electronic Engineers (IEEE) standard 1149.1: Standard Test Access Port and Boundary Scan Architecture.
-This standard has retained its link to the group and is commonly know by the acronym JTAG.
+This standard has retained its link to the group and is commonly known by the acronym JTAG.

 The main advantage offered by utilising boundary scan technology is the ability to set and read the values on pins without direct physical access.

 The process of boundary scan can be most easily understood with reference to the schematic diagram shown in figure 1.

-All the signals between the device’s core logic and the ‘pins’ are intercepted by a serial scan path known as the Boundary Scan Register (BSR) which consists of a number of boundary scan ‘cells’.
+All the signals between the device’s core logic and the pins are intercepted by a serial scan path known as the Boundary Scan Register (BSR) which consists of a number of boundary scan ‘cells’.
 In normal operation these boundary scan cells are invisible.
-However, in test mode the cells can be used to set and/or read values: in external mode these will be the values of the ‘pins’; in ‘internal’ mode these will the values of the core logic.)
+However, in test mode the cells can be used to set and/or read values from the device pins (or in ‘internal’ mode from values of the core logic.)
 Not all boundary scan cells are the same – there are 10 types of cell in the 1149.1 standards, though manufacturers can define non-standard cell types to match the actual hardware functionality of their device if they wish.